ps-tuebingen-courses/pl1-lecture-notes/src/17-first-class-continuations/first-class-continuations.md

 =========================
 Today's goal is to formalize first-class continuations as illustrated by Scheme's let/cc construct.
 In the previous lecture we have learned why first class continuations are a powerful language construct.
 Today we learn the semantics of first-class continuations by extending our interpreter to support letcc.
-Here is the abstract syntax of the language we want to extend:
+Here is the abstract syntax of the language extended with letcc:
 */

-sealed abstract class Exp
+enum Exp:
-case class Num(n: Int) extends Exp case class Id(name: String) extends Exp case class Add(lhs: Exp, rhs: Exp) extends Exp case class Fun(param: String, body: Exp) extends Exp implicit def num2exp(n: Int): Exp = Num(n) implicit def id2exp(s: String): Exp = Id(s) case class Ap (funExpr: Exp, argExpr: Exp) extends Exp
+  case Num(n: Int)
+  case Id(name: String)
+  case Add(lhs: Exp, rhs: Exp)
+  case Fun(param: String, body: Exp) case Ap (funExpr: Exp, argExpr: Exp)

-/**
-The abstract syntax of Letcc is as follows:
+  /** The abstract syntax of Letcc is as follows */ case Letcc(param: String, body: Exp)

-*/
-case class Letcc(param: String, body: Exp) extends Exp
+object Exp:
+  implicit def num2exp(n: Int): Exp = Num(n)
+  implicit def id2exp(s: String): Exp = Id(s)

+import Exp._

 /**
 But how do we implement letcc?
 How do we get hold of the rest of the computation of the object (=interpreted) program?